vsco/dcdr/README.md

 ### Deleting Features

 Features are removed using the `dcdr delete` command and take a `name` and `scope` parameters.
-If no `scope` is provided the `default` scope is assummed.
+If no `scope` is provided the `default` scope is assumed.
 Once deleted and if you have a repository configured, Decider will commit the changeset and push it to origin.

 ```
 	-p, --prefix="<flag-prefix>"